jacklaw1410/fibonacci_defunctionalization/README.md

     n = n - 1
 ```

-We must update `kont` first because we have preserve the current `n`.
+We must update `kont` first because we have to preserve the current `n`.
 Order matters!

 That leaves us the `n <= 2` case.
 We will first handle the inner else clause, i.e. when the termination is done.